 - Cosmetic purposes Most patients do not like the appearance ofsilver or black filling when they smile or talk, so they consider switching their mercury fillings for white ones that look more like their natural teeth shade and are barely noticeable.

-- Sensitivity Dental amalgam contains different metals, with mercury having a higher proportion.
-This usually causes a battery effect on the teeth adjacent to those fitted with the amalgam filling, which leads to occasional sensitivity.
+- Sensitivity Dental mercury contains different metals, with mercury having a higher proportion.
+This usually causes a battery effect on the teeth adjacent to those fitted with the mercury filling, which leads to occasional sensitivity.

 Is mercury filling removal safe?